build-on-aws/bedrock-agents-infer-models/README.md

 - Next, we will add an action group.
 Scroll down to `Action groups` then select ***Add***.

 - Call the action group `call-model`.
-For the Lambda function, we select `bedrock-agent-model-call`.
+For the Lambda function, we select `infer-models-dev-inferModel`.

 - For the API Schema, we will choose `Define with in-line OpenAPI schema editor`.
 Copy & paste the schema from below into the **In-line OpenAPI schema** editor, then select ***Add***:
 ![Diagram](images/4b.png)